bivex/bivex.copyright-notice-0.1.0/README.md

 Automatically add customizable copyright notices to your code files across multiple programming languages.
 Perfect for ensuring proper intellectual property protection in your projects.

+## ✨ What's New in v1.1.6

+- 🐍 **Enhanced Python Support**: Copyright notices are now always inserted at the very beginning of Python files, even before docstrings and shebangs, ensuring proper module structure.

 ## ✨ What's New in v1.1.5

 - 🔇 **Silent Background Operation**: Works invisibly without interrupting your workflow